 In our bodies and spirits, winter as Water season provides rest and space to regenerate before the coming spring.
 In this case, the Water element is really about recharging.
 Think of a tree in a typical Winter scene.
 It’s gone quiet in preparation for the new year.

 The five elements also cycle daily.
 I often explain to my patients that 3pm-7pm is the Water time of day.
 It’s a time when we naturally feel a lull in energy because our bodies are trying to rest.
 Most people can relate to feeling a little tired in the afternoon, and it’s quite natural.

 As the Water time of the year, winter calls us into a similar kind of energetic hibernation.
 I always find it funny that culturally we are doing the opposite as we get into holiday parties, travel, lots of socializing and getting dressed in our best.
 The sparkle of the holidays is, I suppose, an antidote to the darkness of winter.
 But it’s helpful to remember the nature of the season, and to nurture that craving for rest.

-Here are a few suggestions to help you stay in tune this holiday season:
+Here are a few suggestions to help you feel your best this holiday season:

 • If you find that you are more tired than usual, do not be surprised!
 Your body wants to rest, so don’t take it as a personal failure of your get-up-and-go.
 Allow yourself the extra quiet time.

 • Be aware that all that socializing may feel a little extra taxing, so balance your party invitations with time alone.